Before you read further, let me say all the thoughts I expressed here are based on my beliefs as a bible student.

 Jesus set the example of how to be a good husband by serving his disciples.
 He washed their feet, he was kind to them, showed great understanding and never treated them as inferior even though he was perfect and they were not.
 Can you remember how many times Jesus asked his disciples ‘what do you think’ during his ministry?

 It is this ‘verticalness’ that has perhaps led to the belief that God requires submission of women because they were equal to men to start with.
 I disagree with this too.
-Come to think of it: do we have to be equal for me to get advised to be submissive to you?
-When the bible says slaves should subject themselves to their masters was this because slaves were supposed to be equal to their masters to start with?
-I would actually say this reminder was given because it was foreseen that some women would be fighting for equality with men and would begin to disregard the headship arrangement because men in general have abused it.
+Come to think of it: do we have to be equal for me to get advice to be submissive to you?
+When the Bible says slaves should subject themselves to their masters was this because slaves were supposed to be equal to their masters to start with?
+I would actually say this reminder was given because it was foreseen that some women would be fighting for equality with men and would begin to disregard the headship arrangement because men, in general, have abused it.

 So will women and men ever be equal?
 I do not think God created men and women to be equal.
 But that is just fine.
 Women are great just the way they are and as far as I am concerned they don’t even NEED to be equal to men.
 Men and women need to treat each other with respect and dignity.
 The fact that they are unequal does not mean one is a slave to the other.

-As the bible shows God is not partial, He does not favour one race or sex above the other and neither should we.
+As the Bible shows God is not partial, He does not favor one race or sex above the other and neither should we.